The Marquees: History

 Despite the commercial flop, Simmons, who was previously a driver for Diddley, was able to chauffeur Harvey Fuqua in late 1958, who informed Simmons his group the Moonglows were on the verge of disbanding.
 In January 1959, once the original Moonglows concluded a series of performances at the Apollo Theater, Fuqua formed the New Moonglows with the Marquees.
 The group toured across the US, recruiting bass singer Chuck Barksdale, previously of the Dells, while in Chicago.
 With Fuqua, the New Moonglows recorded six sides for Chess, releasing "Twelve Months of the Year" paired with "Don't Be Afraid to Love", a tune which featured the old Moonglows group.
 Additionally the group, minus Fuqua and Barksdale, backed Chuck Berry on "Almost Grown" and "Back in the U.S.A." as well as Diddley on "I'm Sorry".
 By mid-1959, the group was scheduled to appear on Dick Clark's television program American Bandstand; however, Fuqua was contractually obligated to perform with his former line-up.

 In 1960, the New Moonglows released their follow-up single, "Mama Loochie", which was Gaye's first lead vocal recording.
 As a result of a lack of commercial success and Fuqua's interest to establish his own record label, the group disbanded soon after.
 Gaye relocated to Detroit with Fuqua where he signed with Tri-Phi Records as a session musician, before achieving tremendous success as a solo artist.
 Simmons became an independent record producer in the mid-1960s.

-Reese Palmer died October 27 2011 from prostate cancer.
-Chuck Barksdale died May 15 2019.
+Reese Palmer died on October 27, 2011 from prostate cancer.
+Chuck Barksdale died on May 15, 2019.